NY Common Pantry

 - Purpose

-- The CCS grant will be used to provide food packages, case management services, and nutrition education for the Mobile Pantry members living in the catchment area.
+- The CCS grant was used to provide food packages, case management services, and nutrition education for the Mobile Pantry members living in the catchment area.

 - Amount